Skip to main content

 1. Set environment variables

-• Rename the .env_example file to .env and set following environment variables accordingly.
+• Rename the .env.example file to .env and set following environment variables accordingly.

 API_PORT=8080